-James Lloyd examines Canada, the latest novel by acclaimed American novelist and short story writer Richard Ford.
+James Lloyd examines Canada, the latest novel by acclaimed American novelist and short-story writer Richard Ford.

 In the introduction to The New Granta Book of the American Short Story (2007), edited by Richard Ford, the author compares the opening of Tobias Wolff’s story, ‘Firelight’ (‘My mother swore we’d never live in a boarding house again, but circumstances did not allow her to keep this promise…’), with what he describes as the ‘brash and irresistible sentence’ that opens his own story, ‘Great Falls’ (‘This is not a happy story, I warn you’).
-Ford goes on to criticise his effort (‘I thought brash was good’), while praising Wolff’s ‘calmer, meditative’ opening for taking better ‘command of the reader’s attention’.
+Ford goes on to criticise his effort (‘I thought brash was good’) while praising Wolff’s ‘calmer, meditative’ opening for taking better ‘command of the reader’s attention’.

-Richard Ford’s latest novel Canada begins in similar fashion.
+Richard Ford’s latest novel Canada begins in a similar fashion.
 ‘First, I’ll tell about the robbery our parents committed,’ reads the first sentence.
 ‘Then about the murders, which happened later.’
 This is still a ‘brash and irresistible’ opening, but what follows is perhaps Ford recognising the need to apply the handbrake.
 ‘The robbery is the most important part since to set me and my sisters’ lives on the courses they eventually followed.
 Nothing would make complete sense without that being told first.’
-Narrated by Dell Parsons, a sixty-five year old retired English teacher, it is this meditative tone, exhibited throughout the novel, which is its most significant achievement.
+Narrated by Dell Parsons, a sixty-five-year-old retired English teacher, it is this meditative tone, exhibited throughout the novel, which is its most significant achievement.

-The story begins in the spring of 1960 with fifteen year old Dell living a backwater existence with his twin sister Berner, and parents, Bev and Neeva Parsons, in Great Falls, Montana.
+The story begins in the spring of 1960 with fifteen-year-old Dell living a backwater existence with his twin sister Berner, and parents, Bev and Neeva Parsons, in Great Falls, Montana.
 Neeva Parsons, the daughter of Polish-Jewish immigrants, is an aspiring poet who exacerbates her inherited cultural isolation by alienating both herself and her children from what she considers to be a ‘market town-mentality’.
 Their father, Capt.
-Beverly ‘Bev’ Parsons, ‘a tall, winning, smiling handsome six-footer’, has just left the Air Force and while struggling to hold down a job as a car-dealer and then a realtor, renews a stolen beef scam that had tarnished his military career to make ends meet.
+Beverly ‘Bev’ Parsons, ‘a tall, winning, smiling handsome six-footer’, has just left the Air Force and while struggling to hold down a job as a car dealer and then a realtor, renews a stolen beef scam that had tarnished his military career to make ends meet.

 From the outset, Dell makes obvious the incongruity of his parents’ pairing, describing how his mother had gotten ‘unluckily pregnant’ after she’d met his father at a party.